 SCOTT GARETT - DRUMS

 (TOURING MUSICIAN 1994/1995: JAMES STEVENSON - RHYTHM GUITAR)

 (TOURING MUSICIAN 1993: MIKE DIMKICH - RHYTHM GUITAR)

-The band released The Cult in October 1994, produced by Bob Rock.
-The self-titled 'Cult' album is commonly referred to as the 'Black Sheep' album by fans of the group.
-Astbury referred to the record as "very personal and very revealing" songs about his life, with the subject matter ranging from sexual abuse at the age of 15, to the death of Nigel Preston, to his directionless years spent in Glasgow in the late 1970s.
+Vocalist Ian Astbury referred to the record as "very personal, and very revealing" songs about his life, with the subject matter ranging from sexual abuse at the age of 15, to the death of Nigel Preston (friend and former drummer for The Cult), to his directionless years spent in Glasgow in the late 1970s.

 During the Black Rain tour of South America in spring of 1995, despite the fact that several more new songs had already been recorded, the tour was cancelled after an appearance in Rio de Janeiro in March, and the band split up citing unspecified problems on a recent South American tour.
 Astbury started up a garage band called Holy Barbarians a few months later.